 On April 7, 1972, he took a 10-year-old boy named Jack Blake, a neighbor at the time, fishing.
 Jack was never heard from again.
 Just three weeks later, Shawcross married his third wife who was pregnant with his child.

 Authorities didn’t find Jack’s body for five months, but analysis showed the boy suffered from a sexual assault before his death.
-At around the same time, Shawcross murdered eight-year-old Karen Ann Hill.
+At around the same time, the Genesee River Killer murdered eight-year-old Karen Ann Hill.
 He was caught after neighbors witnessed the murderer with the girl near a bridge shortly before her death.
-Karen showed signs of rape.

 After relocating due to the public’s outcry of his release, he moved to Rochester with his fourth wife.
 The judicial system then thought it was wise to seal Shawcross’ records to prevent panic wherever he lived.
 This grave mistake led to the murders of 12 more people, all of them in Rochester.